earthai-tech/k-diagram/docs/source/cli/evaluation.rst

 plot-regression-performance
 -------------------------------

-This is a powerful "radar chart" for comparing multiple regression models across several metrics at once.
+This is a "radar chart" for comparing multiple regression models across several metrics at once.
 It's an ideal tool for getting a holistic view of model trade-offs :footcite:p:`kouadiob2025`.